-The wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
-Being made free from sin, we become the servants to God, and have our fruit unto holiness, and the end everlasting life (Romans 6:22-23).
-Servitude to the Lord is extremely important to young and old alike but especially to the youth while they have the vitality of their youth.
+Scripture reveals: But now being made free from sin, and become servants to God, you have your fruit unto holiness, and the end everlasting life.
+For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord (Romans 6:22-23).
+Servitude to the Lord is extremely important to young and old alike but especially to the youth while they have the vitality of their youth!

 The aging of man is very descriptive in the Word of God; and its process, with those who have already attaining such a status well aware of its influence.
 In identifying these traits I will be utilizing some of the descriptive narratives of a Bible commentary.

 While the sun, or the light, or the moon, or the stars, be not darkened, nor the clouds return after the rain (Ecclesiastes 12:2).
 The gradual darkening of the heavenly bodies represents declining vitality, and the approaching clouds represent the storms of old age, troubles that attend it, and that which was once fixed in one's memory being greatly impaired or loss in the aging of man.

-In the day when the keepers of the house shall tremble, and the strong men shall stoop themselves and the grinders shall stand idle because they are few, and those that look out of the windows grow dim (Ecclesiastes 12:3).
+In the day when the keepers of the house shall tremble, and the strong men shall bow (or stoop) themselves and the grinders cease (or stand idle) because they are few, and those that look out of the windows be darkened (or grow dim) (Ecclesiastes 12:3).
 The keepers of the house are the arms; the strong men the legs; the grinders is the teeth; and those that look out of the windows are the eyes.